phartenfeller/apex-ag-grid-plugin/README.md

 Implementation of the Community Edition [AG Grid](https://www.ag-grid.com/) component wich enables a more spreadsheet like data editing experience.
 Internally it uses the [Infinite Row Model](https://www.ag-grid.com/javascript-data-grid/infinite-scrolling/) and can be used as an alternative to the Interactive Grid.

+This Plug-In focusses on the editing experience.
+Thats why I don't intend to implement features for a read only experience like the interactive grid has.

+I have not yet decided yet on how search / filter / sort should work.
+I am currently leaning into doing this client-side only (so only for the already loaded rows) as thousands of rows are horrible to edit anyways.
+A huge dataset can be filtered before in the query.
+Select lists or other items could be used to let the user filter a subset of the data (changes need to be saved first of course).
+If you have comments / ideas feel free to share them.

 ![Plugin Demo](./assets/plugin_demo.gif)

 [Interactive Demo](https://apex.oracle.com/pls/apex/r/hartenfeller_dev/ag-grid-plugin-demo)